17

 "Not a fate worse than death, is it?
 You're a part of a long tradition, there's plenty of people who know they have a bed here whenever they need it and most of them have stayed years rather than weeks or months, so no, there's no reason to feel pressured at all.
 And you more than earn your keep here and you always have done.
 Think about that."

-lose in training and supervision."
+"Not if you count the time you lose in training and supervision."
 Dale said dryly.
 "You lose more work time by supporting a client to work alongside you than you gain from an extra pair of hands, even if it is therapeutic for the client."

 "It is."
 Flynn agreed, "But it depends on the client.
-You learn like that
+You learn like that."

 The snap of his fingers made Dale blink.
 Flynn stooped once more to digging, shoulders working as he dug the blade deep into mud.